kyle782/Eventile/GitHubPages/PROJECTPLAN.md

   We have been looking into integrating the Facebook API into the application.
 This will allow for users to connect their Eventile profile to their Facebook accounts so that they can keep track of their friends' events.

 [Go back to Home Page](../README.md)

+## Looking Forward (ver 1.2) <br>
+  Next features for implementation are the event sorting and event browsing features.
+In addition, catering events to a user's preferences.